Brand Names: Noxafil

 Posaconazole is used to prevent fungal infections in people who have a weak immune system resulting from certain treatments or conditions (such as chemotherapy, stem cell transplantation, graft-versus-host disease, and others).

 Posaconazole may also be used for purposes not listed in this medication guide.

 What are the possible side effects of posaconazole (Noxafil)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-- nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or
+- liver problems--nausea, vomiting, itching, feeling tired, jaundice (yellowing of the skin or eyes); or

-Less serious side effects may include:
+Common side effects may include: